FaveroFerreira/peak-result/CONTRIBUTING.md

 # How to contribute

-This crate exists because I find it annoying that it's needed to use `map_err` or `map` so that I can log the results from my functions.
-However, maybe people find this issue annoying too, and wish to extend upon this basic functionality that `peak-error` provides.

 You can use this document to figure out how and where to start.

 ## Getting started